DanialArab/Docker/README.md

         drwxr-xr-x    2 root     root          4096 Mar  9  2021 src
         -rw-r--r--    1 root     root        514422 Jun  9 17:19 yarn.lock

-as shown above the owner of the data directory is the root user and as shown above only the owner user has the write permission so the app user which is considered as others for the data directory does not have write permission.
-The reason we face this issue is because we let docker to automatically create this data directory for us.
+as shown above, the owner of the data directory is the root user and as shown above only the owner user has the write permission so the app user which is considered as others for the data directory does not have the write permission.
+The reason we face this issue is that we let docker automatically create this data directory for us.
 So, to prevent this from happening we have to modify our docker file as follows:

         FROM node:14.16.0-alpine3.13
         RUN addgroup app && adduser -S -G app app